Program guide

 Who qualifies?

-Households with annual income at or below $180,000 anywhere in Washington, First-time homebuyers, Repeat buyers because the page says there is no need to be a first-time homebuyer, Borrowers who qualify for an FHA, VA, Conventional, or Rural Housing Services mortgage through a Commission-trained lender
+Households using the Home Advantage statewide first-mortgage program in Washington, First-time homebuyers, Repeat buyers because current Home Advantage materials say first-time homeownership is not required, Borrowers who qualify for an FHA, VA, Conventional, or Rural Housing Services mortgage through a Commission-trained lender

 What support do you get?